leite-tiago/libft/README.md

 # libft
 This is the first 42 project.
-I've already added ft_printf and get_next_line.
+Already has ft_printf and get_next_line integrated.